ModDota/moddota.github.io/_articles/assets/particles/chaos-wave-particle.md

 <a name="intro"></a><h1>Introduction</h1>
 <p>
 This is taken from the project I'm currently working on.
 The basic idea behind this particle system was that this projectile is a cyclone/tornado in xy-axis travel forward with certain amount of velocity.
-If you don't have any basic in particle editor, please go to <a href="/articles/particles-creation-series-particle-basics">this link</a> first.
+If you don't have any basic in particle editor, please go to <a href="particle-basics">this link</a> first.
 Before you read further, here is the finished product.
 </p>
 <img src="https://i.imgur.com/fwxoB5H.png"></img>
 <p>